 Baby Laughter Poll

 So, Why Do Babies Laugh?

 Well, the answer is that we still don't really know.

 However, we can be sure that the experience of laughing is in some way linked to the release of stress and is an important part of human psychological development and social bonding.

 And that remains true for older children and adults, too.
 We tend to laugh more when we are in company than we do when we are alone.
-And most of our jokes, from sit-coms through to stand-up, tend to revolve around situations that in real life contexts would be dangerous, harmful or at least embarrassing to us.
+And most of our jokes, from situation comedies through to stand-up, tend to revolve around situations that in real life contexts would be dangerous, harmful or at least embarrassing to us.
 We play out the stress of our lives in the fantasy of humorous stories.